Products

 How to encrypt data in Kafka without piling up tech debt?

-Kafka excels at moving data in-transit, but not so much about protecting data at rest — which is a necessity for enterprises.
+Kafka excels at moving data in-transit, but not so much about protecting data at rest.
 Let's delve into the current state of affairs exploring a typical scenario you may find in your organization, and our solutions to this challenge.

 Florent Ramière